mallasujith/FWC-IITH/Assembly/README.md

-This contains the code for assembly language to solve a boolean equation and see whether both the equations produce the same output or not
 # What is Assembly Language !@#$%
    let's <b>imagine</b> you're in a magical land of talking robots.
 These robots understand a language, but it's not like English or any language you speak.
 It's more like a secret code that only robots get.<br>